Perfectly tender and juicy instant pot kalua pork with the best smoky Hawaiian flavor. So easy to make with only 3 ingredients and 5 minutes of prep!

 - Let sit.
 After shredding the meat, place it back in the pot with the juices and let sit for about 15 minutes.
 This additional step gives it an extra boost of flavor.

 One of my favorite things about making this recipe is how versatile the meat is.
 It makes a lot, so we usually have enough for 2 meals.
-Enjoy it with traditional sides like cabbage and rice the first night and then use leftovers to make tacos, bbq nachos, pork quesadillas or sliders the next day.
+Enjoy it with traditional sides like cabbage and rice the first night and then use leftovers to make pork enchiladas, bbq nachos, pork quesadillas or sliders the next day.
 There are so many ways to serve it!

-- Classic: With steamed cabbage and rice
+- Classic: With steamed cabbage and coconut rice

 - Sliders: On Hawaiian rolls with creamy coleslaw